karar-hayder/Replicheck/README.md

    pre-commit install
    ```

-3. Now, every time you commit, `black` and `isort` will run automatically.
+3. Now, every time you commit, `black` and `pytest` will run automatically.

 If you want to run the hooks manually on all files: